neri/pngss/README.md

-# An implementation of PNG Encoder and Decoder
+# pngss: An implementation of PNG Encoder and Decoder

 ## Features

 * Pure Rust Implementation
 * Support for `no_std`
 * It generally provides sufficient functionality for most applications, but some features are not supported.
+* The default deflate library uses our implementation.
+We are constantly improving it, but if you are not satisfied with its performance, you can implement a custom class to replace it with another implementation.
+See also `DeflateDecoder` or `DeflateEncoder`.
 * The detailed specifications are subject to change as it is still under development.

 ### MSRV